Acceleration and Deceleration Brain Injury

 Acceleration and deceleration brain injuries result from an unrestricted and sudden head movement that causes compressive, tensile, and shear strains.
 Among the most common situations that can result in this type of primary TBI is a high-speed auto accident, where whiplash is very common.
 Whiplash occurs when the head moves forward and backward rapidly.

-With acceleration and deceleration brain injuries, these are the three most common types of damage:
+With acceleration and deceleration, brain injuries these are the three most common types of damage:

 1. Diffuse axonal injury (dai)